Sports Medicine And Chiropractic Care

 The Problem Facing Us Today in Sports Medicine

-Presently, we see a persistent failure within the medical model which has resulted in more children with adult diseases than any time in our Nation’s history.
+Presently, we see a persistent failure within the medical model which has resulted in more children with adult diseases than any time in our nation’s history.
 Insurance companies dictate the manner by which people are treated not for the good of people, but for the profit of the shareholders.
 Those involved include the hospitals, pharmaceutical companies, and the doctors through their strict protocols established by the insurance corporations and now funded by the Federal Government.
 The saddest thing is that doctors truly feel that they are doing a great service to humanity but cannot think “outside the box”.
-Parents are not sure who they can trust to effectively care for their children and opinion is severely divided.
+Parents are not sure who they can trust to effectively care for their children and opinions are severely divided.

 We see the same in sports medicine.
-Over the years many athletes have found themselves broken soon after entering into the arena of collegiate sports only to lose that scholarship due to an injury.
-In many cases, this injury is one that could have been prevented with proper grooming and healthy maintenance of their basic structures which elude contemporary medicine today.
-Over these many years in Chiropractic, it has become more apparent than ever the significance it can have in relation to the safety and injury prevention in sports.
-Through Chiropractic science and methods developed by Chiropractors like Dr. McDougle, the athletes finally stand a chance to maintain a long career as athletes.
+Over the years, many athletes have found themselves broken soon after entering into the arena of collegiate sports only to lose that scholarship due to an injury.
+In many cases, this injury is one that could have been prevented with chiropractic adjustments, proper grooming and healthy maintenance of their basic structures which elude contemporary medicine today.
+Over these many years in chiropractic care, it has become more apparent than ever the significance it can have in relation to the safety and injury prevention in sports.
+Through chiropractic science and methods developed by chiropractors like Dr. McDougle, the athletes finally stand a chance to maintain a long career as athletes.
 One major item must change in order to accomplish this task; the protocols.

 The Broken System